The Curious Case of the Typical/Atypical L5-S1 Disc Herniation

 What Can Happen to the L5-S1 Disc?

-My patient just graduated from college with an accounting degree, but last year began to notice back pain with numbness and tingling at the bottom of his foot.
+My patient just graduated from college with an accounting degree, but last year, he began to notice back pain with numbness and tingling at the bottom of his foot.
 He eventually had an MRI that showed the same type of subligamentous disc herniation that I describe above.
-He quickly had an epidural by out of state physicians and they seemed puzzled that he didn’t respond.
-So let’s dig into why that the epidural wasn’t a home run for him.
+He quickly had an epidural by out-of-state physicians and they seemed puzzled that he didn’t respond.
+So let’s dig into why the epidural didn’t work for him.

 What Is an Epidural?

-What Are the Symptoms of a Herniated Disc at L5-s1?
+What Are the Symptoms of an L5-S1 Disc Bulge or Herniation?